VoidDeficit/WebControlPC/README.md

 A simple web control application to toggle the power state of a computer connected to an ESP8266 module.

 # Hardware requirements
-ESP8266 module
+1.ESP8266 module
-Optocoupler
+2.Optocoupler
-Some wires
+3.Some wires
-PC with a power switch
+4.PC with a power switch

 # Installation
 Clone the repository to your local machine
 Open the project in your Arduino IDE

-# Install the required libraries:
+Install the required libraries:
 ArduinoJson
 ESPAsyncWebServer
 AsyncJson